e-koch/FilFinder/docs/install.rst

 Install the dependencies using:

->>> conda install --yes numpy scipy matplotlib astropy scikit-image networkx
+>>> conda install --yes numpy scipy matplotlib astropy scikit-image networkx # doctest: +SKIP

 This will install all of the newest releases of those packages.
 FilFinder can then be installed as explained above.
 Test with the ``check_deps`` option if in doubt.